-Tapi District does not have it's border directly connected to the sea shore so the effects and possibilities of Cyclone in Tapi district is meager but the Cyclone emerged from the Arabian Sea are effecting some extent.
+As Surat district's border is directly connected to sea shore so the effects possibilities of Cyclone emerged from Arabian Sea in Surat district is more.

 4. Industries & Chemical Hazards:

 Choryasi taluka is highly vulnerable for Industries & Chemical Hazards because of Hazira Notied Area and MAH units under the area.
 As per the district offsite plan, it affects the 11 villages the detail is mention below.